kubereboot/website/content/en/docs/community.md

 - Introductions - anyone new to the call?
 - Daniel: fix calendar
 - Review actions from the last meeting:
-  - Governance: Daniel to publish https://github.com/kubereboot/kured/compare/main...add-governance - we iterate over it together.
+  - Governance: Daniel to push branch add-governance, targetting main tree to iterate it together.
   - ACTION: Jack to review if we can make use of testgrid.k8s.io somehow
 - 1.11.0 release:
   - Decide to release now. https://artifacthub.io/packages/helm/kured/kured?modal=security-report shows security issues which would be fixed this way.
   - [Bring back tests](https://github.com/kubereboot/kured/issues/647) later on.
   - ACTION: Christian to publish release.
 - Sandbox announcement:
-  - ACTION: Daniel to write [Kured Sandbox Announcement](https://docs.google.com/document/d/1iMxqr48hRns_Fj5QKVRkm18nCuwI9_aciR4al9HDhVg/edit)
+  - ACTION: Daniel to write Kured Sandbox Announcement

 ### 2022-10-05 16:00 UTC